Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

 However, these MR strategies are not uniform, i.e., they depend on the start state.
-In fact, Nowak and Raghavan \cite{Raghavan-Nowak:1991} showed that there cannot exist any uniformly $\eps$-optimal positional Maximizer strategies in countably infinite concurrent reachability games with finite action sets.
-Their counterexample is called the \emph{Big Match on $\N$} (which, in turn, is inspired by the \emph{Big Match}~\cite{Gillette1958,solan2015stochastic,BlackwellFerguson,Hansen2018}).

-However, several fundamental questions remained open: \begin{description} \item[Q1.]
-Does the negative result of Nowak and Raghavan \cite{Raghavan-Nowak:1991} still hold in the special case of countable \emph{turn-based} (finitely branching) reachability games? \item[Q2.]
-If uniformly $\eps$-optimal Maximizer strategies cannot be positional, do they exist at all, e.g., by using more memory, and if yes, how much memory do they need? \item[Q3.]
-Does the positive result of Secchi (\Cref{prop:story-state-of-the-art}) still hold if the restriction to finite action sets is dropped?
-The question is meaningful, since concurrent games where only one player has infinite action sets are still determined \cite[Theorem 11]{Flesch-Predtetchinski-Sudderth:2020} (though not if both players have infinite action sets, unless one imposes other restrictions).
+In fact, \cite{Raghavan-Nowak:1991} showed that there cannot exist any uniformly $\eps$-optimal memoryless Maximizer strategies in countably infinite concurrent reachability games with finite action sets.
+Their counterexample is called the \emph{Big Match on $\N$} which, in turn, is inspired by the \emph{Big Match} \cite[]{Gillette1958,solan2015stochastic,BlackwellFerguson,Hansen2018}.
+Several fundamental questions remained open: \begin{description} \item[Q1.]
+Does the negative result of \cite{Raghavan-Nowak:1991} still hold in the special case of countable \emph{turn-based} (finitely branching) reachability games? \item[Q2.]
+If \emph{uniformly} $\eps$-optimal Maximizer strategies cannot be memoryless, \verynew{how much memory do they need?} \item[Q3.]
+Does the positive result of Secchi (\Cref{prop:story-state-of-the-art} above) still hold if the restriction to finite action sets is \verynew{relaxed}?
+The question is meaningful, since concurrent games where only one player has countably infinite action sets are still determined \cite[Theorem 11]{Flesch-Predtetchinski-Sudderth:2020} (though not if both players have infinite action sets, unless one imposes other restrictions).
 Moreover, what about infinitely branching turn-based reachability games?
 How much memory do good Maximizer strategies need in these cases? \end{description}